|

-The main voice presets seem to be digital waveforms filtered through capacitors.
-I am not sure if they are natural waveform samples or multipulse squarewave with some clever analogue filters.
-At least they sound more natural and nobler than the obvious squarewave timbres of Antonelli 2381, but although they are labelled "digital pcm presets", the timbres are still quite warm, which may be also caused by a small dose of analogue distortion (especially during chords).
-The volume envelopes seem to be digital, because decaying notes partly turn buzzier and stop a little sudden, which hints to a low DAC bit resolution.
+The main voice presets are digital waveform samples with capacitor envelope.
+Although they are labelled "digital pcm presets", the timbres are still quite warm, which may be also caused by a small dose of analogue distortion (especially during chords).
+The volume envelope control seems to be digital, because decaying notes partly turn buzzier and stop a little sudden.
 The "jazz organ" is a Hammond timbre (might be a filtered multipulse squarewave) without key click.
 The "pipe organ" is brighter and has a slower attack phase.
 The "piano" sounds like a well filtered squarewave timbre and gets somewhat brassy in the bass range.
 The "guitar" sounds like a differently filtered variant of it, which timbre is more like a harp.
-The "e.piano" shall be likely a Rhodes imitation and contains some glassy aliasing(?) overtones; in the bass range it gets a little buzzy, similar like the squarewave based Consonant Vowel timbres of early Casio keyboards (see CT-410V).
+The "e.piano" shall be likely a Rhodes imitation and contains some glassy aliasing(?) overtones; in the bass range it gets a little buzzy, similar like squarewave based Consonant Vowel timbres of early Casio keyboards (see CT-410V).
 The "strings" has a quite realistic violin timbre with slow fading attack phase and vibrato.
 The "flute" might be a differently filtered version of "strings"; it has the same envelope and vibrato, but a dull flute timbre which slightly resembles a theremin and resembles a tuba in the bass range.
 The "accord." is a quite natural accordion timbre that seem to use the same filter like "strings".
-The "trump." sounds more like a dull and slightly creaky oboe or cello than a trumpet; it contains vibrato and resembles somewhat a C64 timbre.
-The vibrato of the sounds seems to modulate the CPU clock oscillator, because it always also affects the accompaniment section.
+The "trump." is made from sawtooth wave and sounds more like a dull and slightly creaky oboe or cello than a trumpet; it contains vibrato and resembles somewhat a C64 timbre.
+The vibrato modulates the sound ICs internal clock oscillator, so it always also affects the accompaniment section.
 With the "sustain" button the release phase of the preset sounds can be prolonged.
 The keyboard can be transposed within 1 octave by pressing "transp." together with a piano key.

 The accompaniment here has a lot of features, those controls have partly odd names.
 E.g. when "bass" is pressed, the lowest note played in the left section of the keyboard is layered with a monophonic bass and this works not only with accompaniment or chord mode, but also with the normal melody voice.
 The bass is a soft and warm organ bass with sustain that sounds quite analogue.
 When "split & chords" is pressed, the left keyboard section plays a different sound that depends on the selected rhythm (also with rhythm off).
 These sounds correspond to the 10 main voice preset sounds except that they contain no vibrato (likely because vibrato is implemented by modulating the clock oscillator); even the sound number corresponds to the rhythm number (i.e. to select the 3rd sound "guitar", select the 3rd rhythm "country").
 The key split also serves the purpose of a "fingered chord" mode; the only main difference is that you can use the full polyphony here.
 When "memory" is pressed, the current chord or key combination in the left section is held after releasing the keys until any new key is pressed.
 To change the key split point, press simultaneously "kbd select" and "transp." together with the intended key.
 (But the split point seems to be still only placeable within the 2nd keyboard octave).
 To enable the single finger chord, as well "O.F.C." as "split & chords" have to be pressed (both LEDs lit).
 To enable the automatic accompaniment, the button "modul." has to be pressed and a rhythm started.
 When "modul." is not pressed, the rhythm is simply combined with the normal manual chord (key split or single finger chord), thus this instrument does not urge you to use the automatic accompaniment but you can still play normal organ chord in the left keyboard section together with a rhythm.
 (Although this technically simple feature should be a matter of course and was available in most early home organs, it exists only in very few modern home keyboards.)
 You can even combine the arpeggio with manual chord play.
 The arpeggio plays a sort of banjo timbre while the chord timbre of the accompaniments depend on the rhythm they belong to.
 (The bass timbre of accompaniments stays always the same.)
 But in comparison to the cute and cheesy sounding Antonelli 2381, the 2495 sounds braver and more establishment- like, not least because the arpeggios of the 2495 are more generic.
 Each accompaniment is formed by a characteristic monophonic bass line and a rather generic arpeggio (both can be switched off), but it does not recognize chords in any way nor does it strum or otherwise melodically re-arrange the held notes from the accompaniment section into a complex pattern, but simply chops these notes rhythmically by the selected rhythm.
 This makes the accompaniments quite boring (the Antonelli 2381 had more complex arpeggios and 2 variations per rhythm), but great is that you can play here instead of chords any weird disharmonic note clusters those get also gated by the accompaniment into a wildly grunting sound.

-There is also a "sequencer rec. play" button and a "sequencer write" function on the keyboard, but I haven't figured out yet what it does.
-In the catalogue stands that it can store 12 OFC (i.e. single finger) chords for the accompaniment, thus it is likely a chord sequencer.
 Instead of 2 MIDI jacks there is only a single 5 pin DIN jack labelled "serial in-out" and on the keyboard is a function "serial rate" that can be switched between "MIDI" and "RS232".
 Likely it could be connected through special cables either with a PC serial port or MIDI devices, but I haven't tried this yet.
 (Does anybody know more about this?)
 The predecessor Antonelli 2381 had only a walkman type jack for a PC serial port.
+I was told by e-mail that the serial port could be used with the Sound Buggy MIDI cartridge for Commodore C64 and a cassette with music learning software made by Siel.

 A larger stereo variant of the Antonelli 2495 (direct predecessor?) was the Antonelli 2614.
 A more archaic keyboard with nice arpeggios was the analogue Antonelli 2381.